rabbitmq/cluster-operator/INSTALL.md

 Replace the value of `SERVICE_TYPE` from `ClusterIP` to either `NodePort` or `LoadBalancer`.
 Please note, ExternalName is currently not supported.

+## Create Broker Credentials

+The service broker looks for its username and password in a Kubernetes secret called `broker-credentials` in the `pivotal-rabbitmq-system` namespace.
+To create a secret follow the steps below:

+`echo -n <broker-username> > ./username`
+`echo -n <broker-password> > ./password`
+`kubectl create secret generic broker-credentials -n pivotal-rabbitmq-system --from-file=./username --from-file=./password`

+There are several ways to create a secret, you can refer to the [official documentation](https://kubernetes.io/docs/concepts/configuration/secret) for more details.
+Keep in mind that the secret name should be `broker-credetails` and should be in the `pivotal-rabbitmq-system` namespace with username and password as part of data, otherwise the service broker will fail to deploy.

 ## Deploy Operator and Broker

 To deploy the operator and broker, and to install the `RabbitmqCluster` Custom Resource Definition: